joesteffee/icloud-photo-sync/README.md

      -e SMTP_PORT="587" \
      -e SMTP_USERNAME="your-email@gmail.com" \
      -e SMTP_PASSWORD="your-password" \
+     -e SMTP_FROM="photoframe@example.com" \
      -e SMTP_DESTINATION="photo-frame@example.com" \
      -e RUN_INTERVAL="3600" \
      -e MAX_ITEMS="5" \
      -v /path/to/images:/images \
      icloud-photo-sync:latest
    ```

+   **Note:** Some SMTP servers (like ProtonMail Bridge) require the "From" address to match the authenticated username.
+In this case, the service will use `SMTP_USERNAME` as the "From" address and `SMTP_FROM` (if provided) as the "Reply-To" header.
+The service also supports self-signed certificates and will skip certificate verification when needed.

 ### Local Go